Timberland9x/StewartsPersonalWebsite/readme.md

-# A Website for Stewart Choi
+# A Website for Stewart Choi to show off his work

-# Code Stack HTML, CSS, JS
+# Code Stack: HTML, CSS, JS